roakoth/task-tracker-app/steps/6-rendering-tasks.md

 # Rendering the Tasks

 In order to display the tasks that I have created, I will need to map through the `tasks` store and then return each `task` that is created by displaying the task name and the task date.
-I’ll head over to the `TaskList.jsx` and then use the `useStore` hook to read the store values
+I’ll head over to the `TaskList.jsx` file and then use the `useStore` hook to read the store values

 ```